Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Neutron stars with matter

-where $g_\sigma$ is the coupling of the $\sigma$ meson to nucleons in the RMFT model and $\chi$ is the volume fraction of nuclei in the outer crust and one in the core.
-Exact expressions including higher order RMFT corrections and the more complicated expression for the inner crust can be found in App.~\ref{app:deltaloc}.
+where $g_\sigma$ is the coupling of the $\sigma$ meson to nucleons in the RMFT model and $\chi$ is equal to the volume fraction of nuclei in the outer crust and unity in the core.
+Exact expressions including higher-order RMFT corrections and the more complicated expression for the inner crust can be found in App.~\ref{app:deltaloc}.
 This correction is order one for both Scenarios B and C in the outer crust and core and should not be neglected, but is suppressed in the inner crust.
-Note that this correction is due only to explicit $m_\sigma$ dependence of the RMFT Lagrangian; implicit dependence via the effect of $m_\sigma$ on the Fermi momenta of the nucleons and the mean field value of the $\sigma$ field vanishes since the mean field approximation will always give Fermi momenta and a mean field value for the $\sigma$ field that minimize the free energy.
+Note that this correction is due only to explicit $m_\sigma$ dependence of the RMFT Lagrangian; implicit dependence via the effect of $m_\sigma$ on the Fermi momenta of the nucleons and the mean-field value of the $\sigma$ field vanishes since the mean-field approximation will always give Fermi momenta and a mean-field value for the $\sigma$ field that minimize the free energy.

 The fixed baryon chemical potential approximation leads to overestimating the amount of matter in the crust irrespective of the location of the crust.
 In the case where the domain wall is at the surface of the star, the small decrease to the baryon chemical potential in the domain wall will cause the baryon density to decrease more rapidly, resulting in a thinner crust.
 In the case where the domain wall is inside the star, a domain wall that is too broad would result in overestimating the size of the crust since, in reality, part of the domain wall would extend into the crust rather than being a separate layer that gets added to a normal crust.
 Since our constraint is derived from layers of the crust being missing or diminished, this approximation is conservative.